emberjs/guides/source/cookbook/user_interface_and_interaction/focusing_a_textfield_after_its_been_inserted.md

 ### Solution
 Subclass `Ember.TextField` and define a method marked with `.on('didInsertElement')`.
-Inside this method apply `focus` to the text field by accessing the components's jQuery `$` property:
+Inside this method apply `focus` to the text field by accessing the component's jQuery `$` property:

 ```app/components/focus-input.js
 export default Ember.TextField.extend({